-STUDY AWAY
+STUDY ABROAD

-The University offers a variety of study away opportunities for music majors as part of the Salzburg Semester offerings.
-(See more detailed information in the Study Away section of this Catalog.)
+The University offers a variety of study abroad opportunities for music majors as part of the Salzburg Semester offerings.
+(See more detailed information in the Study Abroad section of this Catalog.)
 The IES Program in Vienna has also proved to be popular for those who are proficient in German.
-The decision to study away must be made early on in a student's course of study and with the assistance of the faculty advisor.
+The decision to study abroad must be made early on in a student's course of study and with the assistance of his or her faculty advisor.
 Failure to carefully work out a course of study may result in the necessity of taking a ninth semester in order to graduate.
 In some cases, it might be impossible to construct an eight-semester program-particularly if the student is enrolled in the B.M. in Music Education.
-Indeed, the School of Music cannot guarantee an eight-semester course of study to anyone who elects to take part in a Study Away program.
+Indeed, the School of Music cannot guarantee an eight-semester course of study to anyone who elects to take part in a Study Abroad program.